spaceadh/EduConnect/README.md

 ### Thank You! 🙏

 Thank you for choosing Educonnect.
 Together, let's revolutionize education and make learning a delightful journey! 🎓✨,,,,,,,I am Alvin Wachira.

+### Bragging Rights

+I did it in exactly 8hrs 39 mins 🙂